-In addition to the safety rules during the flight(s) (5F.10), the impression of the presentation related to safety is the guide here.
+In addition to the safety rules during the flight(s) (5.11.10), the impression of the presentation related to safety is the guide here.
 If a pilot does not exceed the limit of his skills or flies unsafe in any way (eg too close to himself) a high score can be given here.
 Flying low (within the rules) by itself is not a reason for downgrade.
+Risky manoeuvres must not lead to higher scores for difficulty, but result in a downgrade for safety.